Amonsiba/EE282/homework4.md

 **3. Use `miniasm` to construct an assemply**

->The program miniasm constructs the assembly by using the output from minimap by taking the
+>The program miniasm constructs the assembly by using the output from minimap, which takes the
 >all-vs-all read self-mapping.
->
->Specifies the reads and mapping file, output file is a gfa (graphical fragment assembly)
+The code also specifies the reads and mapping file,
+>output file is a gfa (graphical fragment assembly).
 >```
 >miniasm -f $raw/reads.fq $processed/onp.paf.gz \
 > $processed/reads.gfa